Divorce - What if I have been married for less than two years?Family Law

 The two year period commences from the date of marriage to the date of applying to the Court for a divorce order.
 The parties must have been separated and living apart for twelve months prior to applying for a divorce order.

 If your marriage has been for less than two years there is a special requirement to qualify for a divorce order.
-Prior to applying for a divorce order, one party to the marriage must:
+Prior to applying for a divorce order, you must either:

-- attend counselling with a family counsellor or nominated counsellor to discuss the possibility of reconciliation with the estranged spouse (with the counsellor providing a counselling certificate (a blank counselling certificate available from Family Law Registry/Court prior to appointment) OR
+- attend counselling with a family counsellor or nominated counsellor to discuss the possibility of reconciliation with your estranged spouse (with the counsellor providing a completed counselling certificate (a blank counselling certificate is available from www.fcfcoa.gov.au or by calling 1300 352 000 prior to your appointment) OR

-- if you have not attended counselling, seek permission of the Court to apply for a divorce order.
+- if you have not attended counselling with your estranged spouse, seek permission of the Court to apply for a divorce order.
 This is done by filing an Affidavit.
 We can help you to prepare the Affidavit.

 Divorce Hearing and granting of application